Billions in U.S. aid for Ukraine eyed in struggle against Russian invasion - NewsBreak

 “Putin’s aggressions and the unprovoked attack on the Ukrainian people is one of the greatest threats democracy and the principle of national sovereignty have faced in decades,” Leahy said.

-The post Billions in U.S. aid for Ukraine eyed in struggle against Russian invasion appeared first on Florida Phoenix .
+The post Billions in U.S. aid for Ukraine eyed in struggle against Russian invasion appeared first on Oregon Capital Chronicle .

 Comments / 0